logscrutinizer/dev/README.md

 * Git, CMake, Python and some more...
   * `sudo apt-get install git cmake python pkg-config  libhyperscan-dev freeglut3 freeglut3-dev libgtk2.0-dev`
 * gcc/g++ with c++17 support
-  * Ubuntu 18.10 has gcc version 8, which is great as you need support for c++17.
-However, even though Debian 9 is on gcc v6.3 that version also supports all the c++17 features currently used by LogScrutinizer.
-Still, it might be possible that Debian 9 users will have to get a newer version in the future (not necessary now).
-If you want a newer gcc compiler you may check these [added gcc build instructions](build_install_gcc) (section Centos7 but same for Debians)
+  * If your Linux dist has an older gcc without support for c++17 you need to update.
+If you want a newer gcc compiler you may check [added gcc build instructions](build_install_gcc) (section Centos7 but same for Debians)

 ### Build hyperscan library from source (optional)
-This step is optional for Ubuntu 18.10 and Debian 9, as hyperscan is available using apt (as libhyperscan-dev above).
+This step is optional for new dists such as Ubuntu 18.10 and Debian 9, as hyperscan is available using apt (as libhyperscan-dev above).
 But, if you desire to use the latest version of hyperscan the same [instructions as for Centos 7 can be used](#hyperscan_build).

 ### Build LogScrutinizer
 * Fetch LogScrutinizer from GitHub